moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

    |    USDC to USD    | {{ networks.dancebox.oracles.phala.usdc_usd }} |
    |    USDT to USD    | {{ networks.dancebox.oracles.phala.usdt_usd }} |

-### Interacting with Price Feeds on the Demo EVM ContainerChain {: #interacting-with-price-feeds-on-the-demo-evm-containerchain }
+### Interacting with Price Feeds on the Demo EVM Appchain {: #interacting-with-price-feeds-on-the-demo-evm-appchain }

-Let's now demonstrate interacting with the price feed contracts on the demo EVM ContainerChain.
-These contracts are already deployed on the demo EVM ContainerChain, so you can interact with them by accessing the aggregator contract corresponding to your desired asset.
+Let's now demonstrate interacting with the price feed contracts on the demo EVM Appchain.
+These contracts are already deployed on the demo EVM Appchain, so you can interact with them by accessing the aggregator contract corresponding to your desired asset.

-For a refresher on setting up Remix to interface with your ContainerChain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
-Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM ContainerChain.
+For a refresher on setting up Remix to interface with your Appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
+Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM Appchain.

 Paste the [aggregator contract](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank} into a new file in Remix and compile it.